Tomasz-Kluczkowski/Bnice/README.md

 ## What tech is used?

-The app is written using **python / Django** and a few helpful libraries which I am mentioning to pay credit to the authors:
+The app is written using **Python / Django** and a few helpful libraries which I am mentioning to pay credit to the authors:
 - bootstrap (get your grid done in no time: <https://getbootstrap.com/>)
 - django-bootstrap4 (excellent way of making forms look good, it's a godsend, check it out at: <https://github.com/zostera/django-bootstrap4>)
 - django-static-precompiler (use scss without any watchers and other complications, big thx to this project: <https://github.com/andreyfedoseev/django-static-precompiler>).